KnowageLabs/Knowage-Documentation/chapter_4/Glossary.rst

 Help Online functionality
 ---------------------------

-The user can inspect the association of a specific analytical element (dataset, document or model) by using the **Help Online** funcitonality.
-The latter can be reached:
+The user can view the association of a specific analytical element (dataset, document or model) by using the **Help Online** functionality from:

--  from the Document Browser,
+-  the Document Browser,
--  from the toolbar of each document, once launched,
+-  the toolbar of each document, once launched,
--  from every dataset,
+-  every dataset,
--  from every entity of the Qbe model,
+-  every entity of the Qbe model,
--  from Birt reports,
+-  Birt reports,
--  from the cockpit.
+-  the cockpit.

-As an example, we show in figure below the graphic interface the user will encounter once he/she has launched a document and wishes to use the Help Online functionality.
+As an example, the figure below shows the graphic interface that the user will see once launched a document and used the Help Online functionality.

 .. figure:: media/image474.png